DeborahK/Angular-NgRx-GettingStarted/README.md

 `APM-Demo4`: Completed files after the *Performing Update Operations* module.
 It adds the code needed for create, update, and delete operations via http.

-`APM-Demo5`: Completed files after the *Architecture and Best Practices* module.
+`APM-Demo5`: Completed files after the *Architectural Considerations* module.
+It implements the container/presentational component pattern and the OnPush change detection strategy.